bsom/machination/hardware.md

 - [ ] StarTech UUSBHAUB6IN 6 inch USB cable
   * https://amzn.to/31CHr8X
 - [ ] 18" USB Micro to USB A cable
-  * May come with the WaveShare DIsplay
+  * May come with the WaveShare Display